-This page provides you with Chief Technology Officer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Chief technology officer resume.
+This page provides you with Chief Technology Officer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Chief Technology Officer resume.

 Firstly, as a CTO you’re going to need to have excellent skills in technology and keep yourself constantly updated with the latest technological development which you probably already know.
 However, you have to try and illuminate these skills in your resume.
 If you can show you have good people skills and are looking into ways to improve yourself professionally then recruiters might just want to take a second look at you.

 So, when creating a resume for the position of CTO, you’re going to have to start off by creating a format which makes the resume appealing.
 You probably think opting for several fonts with several bright colors is a good idea but you’d be wrong.
 Recruiters aren’t interested in resumes they can’t read or find it difficult understanding, they want simplicity.

 Finally, watch the type of tone you use.
 It’s easy to say you’re trying to be funny but it might not come across as funny.
 What is more, recruiters judge you by how you write and what you write and they might not be impressed with a resume full of jokes.
 Recruiters want a serious candidate.